kaylarobertson3/Data-and-Bagels/README.md

 3. term two
   * term three def

-# So where do I find this "data"?
+# So where do I find this "data" stuff?
 Here's a few solid places.
 Bookmark these for sources for stories, or for story ideas!
 Look for outliers.

 ### [Data.gov](https://www.data.gov/)